JessicaJuliet/irish-gold-distillers/README.md

 ![Map View](assets/img/readme-img/map-view.png)

 In addition to the Grid View above, users can also see a list of distilleries displayed on an interactive map.
+The map used is from a free open-source JavaScript library called Leaflet.

 When they hover over the marker, or click on mobile, more information is displayed about the distillery.
 The marker was customised to match the gold droplet in the logo.

 > As a returning visitor, I want to easily find the location of whiskey distilleries on an interactive map